The listings featured on this site are from companies from which this site receives compensation. Read the

 Winner: The Farmer’s Dog

-While this was another close round, I gave it to The Farmer’s Dog for their convenient pouch sizes.
+This was another close round, but I gave it to The Farmer’s Dog for its conveniently sized personalized pouches.

 Because both companies send fresh-frozen food, you must store meals in the freezer.
 Leave the pack overnight in the refrigerator before feeding, then serve after it’s completely thawed.
 You can warm the food up with a bit of hot water if your dog prefers.

-JustFoodForDogs says that its food can be kept in the freezer for up to a year, while thawed and unopened JFFD food remains fresh in the refrigerator for up to seven days.
-Opened bags of its meat recipes can be refrigerated for four days, and three days for fish recipes.
+JustFoodForDogs says that its food can be kept in the freezer for up to a year, while thawed and unopened JFFD food remains fresh in the refrigerator for up to 7 days.
+Open bags of its meat recipes can be refrigerated for 4 days, and 3 days for fish recipes.

 Pricing